 In the house I grew up in there were at least two copies of Bread and Wine.
 One of them was the old Penguin paperback with the George Salter cover: spooky black gauntlet materializing from inky black clouds – this would be Fascism – to blot out the sun, which is fixed in a blood-red sky that morphs into a band of blue at the bottom, over the suspiciously verdant hills of poverty-stricken Abruzzo.
 A strange combination of the abstract and the literal (like so many of Salter’s wonderful covers).
 What with all of this confusingly medieval-looking imagery and Salter’s spiky, churchy calligraphy, when I looked at the book as a kid it had such serious Catholic residue that I had no desire to read it.
 When I found out it was about a guy who dresses up like a priest – ma che cazzo? – I was severely, severely uninterested in reading it.
 Eventually, I turned twelve.

-e that had been half-heartedly converted into the Manhattan “vanity” office of a family-run mega-business.
+And years later I finally read the book.
+I had a job as a personal assistant at the time, in a townhouse on the Upper East Side that had been half-heartedly converted into the Manhattan “vanity” office of a family-run mega-business.
 There were three of us in this office, all women, and each of us had been hired not to do any work for the mega-business but to be the personal assistant/oppressed nose wiper to one of the three guys in the sad, womanless family who owned the business.
 There was the father, who was probably in his late sixties at the time, and two grown sons in their thirties; one of the sons was the “difficult” son and the other was the “nice” one and I, of course, was the assistant to the difficult one, whom I’ll call Pete.
 Pete would roll into the office late in the morning, snorting away (literally; I think he had a deviated septum) in his slacker-college-with-crazily-high-tuition tee-shirt and single, eternal pair of ripped jeans, having driven all the way uptown merely, it would seem, to find niggling little things to blacken my day with.
 One time he went through a copy of the New Yorker and circled about forty of those odd, small ads they have near the back for things like cat figurines, hats for women with hair loss, and personalized Egyptian cartouches, and asked me to write in for catalogs.
 The other brother, the Eco Dude, lived in some bosky New England village and would call in every other day or so to ask my co-worker to go upstairs (we were in a duplex) and water his spider plant.
 The father, whom I’ll call Harry, was a strange, gruff, addled, and surprisingly large man who very often lost his car or missed rendezvous with his aged lady friend (which meant she’d call us in a panic – I can still remember the sound of her husky old-money voice shouting into the phone: Mary, I’ve lost Harry!).
 In one particularly extraordinary incident, we got a frantic call from the Yale Club because Harry was wandering around the lobby without his pants on.

 Have I mentioned that these people were worth millions?
 Anyway.
 I was driving a soup van once a week for the Coalition for the Homeless at the time, and one of the stops was in Central Park, by Bethesda Terrace.
 There was a pretty reliable group of homeless people who came to the soup van at that stop; one guy in particular stood out because he was very big, Russian, and had flippy Roman Polanski-style hair.
 He also had a dinky windbreaker that was too small for him and, as the weeks went on and it got colder, it dawned on me that Harry and the guy were about the same size.
 Why couldn’t I ask nice, rich, weird old Harry if he had an old coat to give the Russian man?
 So the next day at work, when Harry called in (he was forever calling in rather than coming to the office), I told him all about the Russian man who lived in Central Park and needed a coat.
 He said to me, Mary, I’ll see what I can do; and I hung up the phone in the warm, self-impressed glow of my own thoughtfulness.
 Three days later he called back and said: Mary, about the coat – I don’t have one.
 And then he banged the phone down.
 And I remember sitting there looking at the receiver and thinking: You don’t have one?
 You don’t have one?
 Well then why don’t you go BUY this guy a coat, you fat bastard?
 Like a lot of mad-rich people I’ve met, these folks were tight as new shoes.

 So, was there a point here?
 Yes!
 This was the era in which I finally read Bread and Wine, and the contrast between the petty reality of my personal assistant job in sick-rich ’90s Manhattan and the do-or-die moments of an anti-Fascist in Mussolini’s Italy could not have been greater (although they did share a certain tenor of waste and absurdity).
 Bread and Wine is the story of a Pietro Spina, an ailing, hunted Communist leader and “idealized version of Silone” (as Alexander Stille calls him), who returns from exile abroad to his native Abruzzi, where he is sent by his party to hide out in a small village disguised as a priest, and is given the name Paolo Spada.
 His attempts at organizing a peasant rebellion can only fall flat – these are, after all, the resigned cafoni met earlier in Fontamara (although the ironic tone of the narration is pretty well gone).
 Instead, Spina in his guise as Don Paolo ends up “entering into the intimate life of the village and acting as a source of comfort in the lives of the peasants” (Stille again).
 As Irving Howe wrote in his terrific introduction to the Signet Classic edition, the strength of the book is in connecting Silone’s “two encompassing visions, socialism and Christianity…not as abstract or inert intellectual systems but as elements of a vibrant experience.
 Spina, and behind him Silone, is obsessed with the problem, how can a decent person act in a terrible time?”
+One of the last images of the book is of Spina/Spada, just before he learns that he must flee Pietrasecca, wearing an “ordinary felt hat…that could equally well be adapted to ecclesiastical or lay purposes, depending how it was shaped or worn.”

 Years have not dulled the power of this book.
 There are great things in it.
 Just after Spina has donned his priest’s costume, as he is waiting for his ride up the mountain to Pietrasecca, the owner of his hotel corners him and – excruciatingly, and against his many protestations – packs him off to give last rites to her daughter.
 The girl has given herself an abortion and is dying alone in a bedroom upstairs, and the mother cannot call a doctor nor the parish priest, “because he’s a relative.”
 The fake priest, prickly, ailing, and neurasthenic, is tricked into going into the girl’s room, and abruptly left alone with her there: